-This Faculty Handbook (referred to herein as the "Handbook") presents the policies of the University of Indianapolis that commonly apply to Faculty members, in effect as of the date of publication and as updated by subsequent revisions.
-Formerly a part of the Handbook, the Constitution, Bylaws, and Rules of the Faculty (referred to herein as the "Constitution") and the Charters of the Faculty Committees may be found on the "Faculty Leadership" tab on MyUIndy (my.uindy.edu/faculty-leadership).
+This Faculty Handbook (referred to herein as the "Handbook") presents the policies of the University of Indianapolis that commonly apply to Faculty members, in effect as of the date of publication with each subsequent revision superseding the last.
+Formerly a part of the Handbook, the Constitution, Bylaws, and Rules of the Faculty (referred to herein as the "Constitution") and the Charters of the Faculty Committees may be found the MyUIndy Faculty Leadership page.
 All Faculty members should familiarize themselves with these documents and refer to them on a regular basis.

 The Handbook is the source for issues involving Faculty rights and authority, the relationship between the Faculty and the Administration, committees, promotion and tenure guidelines, Faculty rank, personnel policies, and grievance procedures.
 MyUIndy is the source for employee resources, non-contractual issues, and specific procedures for navigating the University.
-These resources may be found on, but are not limited to, the "Faculty Resources" tab (my.uindy.edu/faculty), the "Grants and Sponsored Programs" tab (uindy.edu/grants-and-sponsored-programs), and the "University Policies" tab (uindy.edu/policies).
+These resources may be found on, but are not limited to, the MyUIndy Faculty Resources page, the MyUIndy Grants and Sponsored Programs page, and the UIndy University Policies page.